wouterj/symfony-docs/reference/configuration/doctrine.rst

 prefix
 ......

 A common namespace prefix that all entities of this mapping share.
 This prefix should never conflict with prefixes of other defined mappings otherwise some of your entities cannot be found by Doctrine.
-This option defaults to the bundle namespace + ``Entity``, for example for an application bundle called AcmeHelloBundle prefix would be ``Acme\HelloBundle\Entity``.
+This option defaults to the bundle namespace + ``Entity`` (e.g. ``AppBundle\Entity`` for the AppBundle).

 alias
 .....